dukecld/QuantumWell/README.md

 Open the QuantumWell GUI by
 * Double-clicking the `startQWell` script from a file browser set on any directory containing the script
-* or executing the script from a terminal.
+* or executing the script from a terminal whose shell includes paths to the anaconda3 folders.

 ## Usage